 If your organization has advanced project management needs, go for the Trello Enterprise.
 It costs $17.50/user/month and is ideal for teams with over 250 members.
 It enables data encryption, membership controls, and access restrictions, among other benefits.

 There you have it — an ultimate guide on Trello, what it entails, how it works, and how to use it.
-Did we miss anything?
-Let us know in the comments section below.
+Read our complete guide for Trello for more information.